Ph-ill/Digestarr/README.md

 - Enhanced AI capabilities: Personalized summaries and recommendation engines.
 - Expanded messaging platforms.
 - More robust logging (console and file).
-- **Third-Party Modules:** Ability for users to create and install third-party modules to customize their daily digest further.
+- **Third‑Party Modules:** Ability for users to create and install third‑party modules to customize their daily digest further.

 ### Known Issues